What people think and feel about your company, products, and services is your brand sentiment.

 The quality of the data you collect will influence the accuracy of your analytic results.
 It’s better to focus on online platforms and social media management where your customers hang out and talk about you the most.

 After deciding on the platforms you want to source insights from, it’s time to begin gathering the data.
-You should be able to use your brand sentiment analysis to collect the data you need from your chosen platforms using scraping technologies or live API integration.
+You should be able to use your brand sentiment analysis to collect the data you need from your chosen platforms using web scraping technologies for marketers or live API integration.

 Alternatively, you can upload the mined data into your sentiment analysis manually with a .csv file.